Azure/modern-web-app-pattern-dotnet/isolated-deployment.md

     1. `azd env set AZURE_LOCATION <location from devcontainer terminal>`
     1. `azd env set AZURE_SUBSCRIPTION_ID <subscription id from devcontainer terminal>`
     1. `azd env set AZURE_RESOURCE_GROUP <name of workload resource group from Azure portal>`
-1. Create the Azure AD app registration from the new terminal
+1. Create the Azure AD app registration from the new terminal (about 3-minutes to register)
     1. `.\infra\scripts\create-app-registrations.ps1 -g '<name from Azure portal for workload resource group>'`
-1. Deploy the code from the jump host
+1. Deploy the code from the jump host (about 4-minutes to deploy)
     1. `azd deploy`